Cottage | 5 bedrooms | sleeps 9

 Cathedine Old Coach House was recently featured in Little Stuff's blog.

 With its beamed top floor and flagstone kitchen floor, Cathedine Coach House has a truly original feel with its impressive top floor sitting room, comfortably furnished with two lovely sofas, some antique pieces and large rugs.
-The balcony is just the place to sit with a summer drink and a delightful view, whilst the woodburning stove is the best for cosy winter nights in.
+The balcony is just the place to sit with a summer drink and take in the delightful views or use the telescope to watch the dark skies, whilst the woodburning stove is the best for cosy winter nights in.